JuanIrache/gopro-telemetry/readme.md

 ## To-Do

+- See what additional info can fit in kml
-- Comment new preset modules
+- Comment new preset modules (kml)
-- Presets to export to other formats (CSV, Virb, KML, GEOJSON, AE)
+- Presets to export to other formats (CSV, Virb, GEOJSON, AE)
 - Document presets
 - Unit tests for presets
 - Merge more than one video file